 4. Add an SSH key to a remote machine:

-The ssh-copy-id command sets up key-based authentication by copying your public SSH key to a remote server.
-This allows you to log in to the server without using a password, making the connection both more convenient and secure.
+The ssh-copy-id command sets up key-based authentication by copying the public SSH key to a remote server.
+It enables logging in to the server without using a password, making the connection both more convenient and secure.

 The syntax is: